|Elliott Sound Products||Project 163|

 Ok, it looks a bit complex, so how exactly does it work?
 Most of the circuitry is duplication, and each channel has a push-button.
 When a button is pressed (assume Sw1), voltage is applied to pin 3 of the 40174, and via D1 and R7 to C6 (10k and 22nF respectively) and the clock input.
 R7 and C6 delay the clock just long enough to ensure that the voltage from Sw1 (held up for a few milliseconds by C1) is seen as a valid high input to pin 3 (D0 - Data 0).

 After about 10 milliseconds after the button is released, the voltage on pin 3 will be below the CMOS threshold (about 6V with a 12V supply), but the signal is now latched by the flip-flop and Q0 (output 0, pin 2, channel 1) remains high.
-When a different button is pressed later on, the process repeats, but only the input corresponding to the pressed button will be activated.
+When a different button is pressed later on, the process repeats, but only the input (and therefore the output) corresponding to the pressed button will be activated.
 The circuit relies on the diodes to generate the clock pulse, and the 100nF caps (C1-C5) to hold the voltage for long enough to ensure it's latched.

-There are also the usual decoupling caps (C6 and C7), and finally a 'master reset' (the POR circuit) which turns off all inputs when power is applied.
+There are also the usual decoupling caps (C6 and C7), and finally a 'master reset' (a POR (power-on reset) circuit) which turns off all inputs when power is applied.
 This is provided by R8 and C8, with C8 forcing the reset pin low until it charges to about 6V, which will take a little under 100ms.
 Note that there is another flip-flop that can be used as well - simply duplicate the input circuitry.
 This provides up to six inputs.
 If preferred, you can use the 4013 dual D-type flip-flop, but to get 6 input channels you need three ICs rather than just one.

 Figure 6 - CMOS 4013 Dual D-Type Flip-Flop Switching Circuit